Lucite Purses - Popular Bags of the 1940s

 The designer’s famed fashion styles include:

-The divided skirt – This style was really a forerunner of women shorts and it shocked the tennis world when worn by Lili de Alvarez at Wimbledon in 1931.
+The divided skirt – This style was really a forerunner of women's shorts, and it shocked the tennis world when worn by Lili de Alvarez at Wimbledon in 1931.

 2-Piece evening wear - Evening gowns with matching jackets.